gewarren/docs/docs/core/extensions/configuration-providers.md

 - Are only set in processes launched from the command window they were set in.
 - Won't be read by web apps launched with Visual Studio.

-With Visual Studio 2019 version 16.10 preview 4 and later, you can specify environment variables using the **Launch Profiles** dialog.
+With Visual Studio 2019 and later, you can specify environment variables using the **Launch Profiles** dialog.

 :::image type="content" source="media/launch-profiles-env-vars.png" alt-text="Launch Profiles dialog showing environment variables" lightbox="media/launch-profiles-env-vars.png":::